SPBTV/might/README.md

 * `:sort` key is used for sorting
 * `:page` key is used for pagination

-The result of evaluating `#run` method is `MightyFetcher::Result`.
+The result of evaluating `#run` method is `Might::Result`.
 It may be either success or failure.
 This container have the following api:

 * `#success?` - `true` if result is `Success`, false otherwise